5X SLEEP TIPS FOR BABIES AND CHILDREN FROM A SLEEP COACH

 1. SLEEPING ON A PARENT IS NORMAL

-2. EXERCISE BEFORE BEDDING
+2. EXERCISE BEFORE GOING TO SLEEP

-3. CONNECTION WITH 1 ON 1 MOMENTS
+3. CONNECT WITH 1 ON 1 MOMENTS

 Ette Tete learning tower

-4. INSTALL RHYTHM?
+4. BUILD INTO RHYTHM?
 OBSERVE YOUR BABY

 5. TAKE A FEW DEEP BREATHS